nguyenthekhoig7/Medication-Diagnosis/README.md

 # Medication-Diagnosis
 A project with my customer, performed on private data.
-The goal is to provide Machine Learning and Deep Learning models for the tasks of predicting Treatment and predicting Confident(success) rate.
+The goal is to provide Machine Learning and Deep Learning models for the tasks of predicting Treatment and Confident(success) rate.

 ## Contents
 ### Machine Learning models